 Ready, get set…

-Changes to IR35 tax legislation on 6 April 2017 mean it’s time to get up to speed with the rules – especially if you’re a contractor working in the public sector, because that’s who the changes hit hardest.
+Changes to IR35 tax legislation on 6 April 2018 mean it’s time to get up to speed with the rules – especially if you’re a contractor, because that’s who the changes hit hardest.

 Put simply, IR35 legislation is concerned with whether a freelancer or company is legitimately self-employed.
 It was introduced in 2000, to help HMRC claw back tax from ‘disguised employees’ – self-employed contractors set up as private limited and personal service companies (PSCs) to avoid paying the higher rate tax and National Insurance contributions that employees are subject to.

-Up until now, contractors have been able to decide their own employment status.
-But from 6 April 2017, the focus switches to the client, and it is they who will decide whether a contractor is ‘inside’ or ‘outside’ the rules.
-The changes only affect the public sector for the meantime, but they look set to cause a headache for all concerned.
+Until now, contractors have been able to decide their own employment status.
+But in April 2017, the focus switched to the client.
+Now they decide whether a contractor is ‘inside’ or ‘outside’ the rules.

-The fact is, IR35 compliance can be difficult to pin down precisely, and the problem for freelancers is that the public sector is famously risk averse.
+The fact is, IR35 compliance can be difficult to pin down precisely.
 So clients faced with contractors keen to maintain their ‘outside IR35’ status, but who could be judged as borderline ‘inside’, may simply decide to play it safe and go elsewhere.

 That means a potential drop in business.
 So your best chance of staying ‘outside IR35’ while keeping on winning contracts is to boost your claim to be genuinely self-employed.
 Make it easy for the client to decide your status, and you’ll have a much better chance of getting hired.